 We built eight machine learning classifiers, including logistic regression, random forest, extra tree classifier, support vector machine (SVM), Naive Bayes, and XGBoost.
 Logistic regression was chosen for its interpretability and simplicity, while random forest, extra tree classifier, and SVM were selected due to their robustness and effectiveness in handling complex, non-linear relationships.
 Naive Bayes was included for its computational efficiency and performance with categorical data.
 Additionally, boosting methods such as XGBoost were specifically employed due to their proven capability to achieve high predictive performance in classification tasks by iteratively improving weak learners.
-As a part of post-hoc analysis, SHAP [15] and LIME [16] algorithms were used for the interpretability of the best performing ML model, that led to the design of an XAI model.
+As a part of post-hoc analysis, SHAP [15] and LIME [16] algorithms were used for the interpretability of AI models.

 SHAP uses different visuals to show the value of features and how they contribute to predictions.
 LIME stands for Local Interpretable model-agnostic explanations.
-LIME is modelindependent, which means it can be used with any machine learning model.
-It tries to figure out what the model is doing by changing the input of data samples and seeing how the predictions change.
+LIME is model-independent, which means it may be used with any machine learning model.
+The technique tries to figure out what the model is doing by changing the input of data samples and seeing how the predictions change.
 Model-specific approaches examine the core components of the black box machine learning model and how they interact in order to gain a better understanding of it.
 Local model interpretability is provided by LIME.
 It evaluates every feature value in a single data sample to infer its influence on the output.

-To further improve the model, we used sampling techniques to address the bias in the data using undersampling and oversampling techniques.
-We first employed random oversampling and random undersampling techniques to find that the oversampling is giving us better results.
+To further improve the model, we use sampling techniques to address the bias in the data using undersampling and oversampling techniques.
+We first employ random oversampling and random undersampling techniques to find that the oversampling is giving us better results.
 Subsequently, we applied more advanced oversampling techniques such as the adaptive synthetic (ADASYN) algorithm [17] and SMOTE, which effectively address class imbalance by generating synthetic examples of the minority class, thus enhancing the classifier's performance on imbalanced datasets.
 Among these methods, we achieved optimal classification performance using the AdaBoost classifier with XGBoost as the base estimator.